Lawyer: Assange was offered US pardon if he cleared Russia

 He argues he was acting as a journalist entitled to First Amendment protection.

-Assange spent seven years in Ecuador’s embassy after holing up there in 2012 to avoid questioning in Sweden over unrelated sexual assault allegations.
+Assange spent seven years inside Ecuador’s embassy in London after holing up there in 2012 to avoid questioning in Sweden over unrelated sexual assault allegations.

 Assange was evicted from the embassy in April 2019 and was arrested by British police for jumping bail in 2012.
 In November, Sweden dropped the sex crimes investigation because so much time had elapsed.

 There is no quick end in sight to Assange’s long legal saga.
-His full extradition hearing is due to begin with a week of legal argument starting Monday.
+The full extradition hearing starting Monday is due to open with a week of legal arguments.
 It will resume in May, and a ruling is not expected for several months, with the losing side likely to appeal.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.